Learning by Doing – The Gibbs Reflective Cycle. Also known as the Gibbs Model of Reflection and Gibbs Reflection.

 Prescriptions For Success: Gibbs Reflective Cycle Practice in Nursing and Childcare

 Gibbs’ Reflective Cycle is used in various professions where professional development is taken seriously.
 The possible impacts of applying the same reflection in business are endless.
-Let’s see a few examples.
+Let’s see a few Gibbs model of reflection examples:

 How They Use The Reflective Cycle in Nursing